Activists converge on Warsaw for 'biggest' protests against abortion ruling

 After it goes into effect, women will only be able to terminate a pregnancy legally in the case of rape, incest or a threat to their health.

-Prime Minister Mateusz Morawiecki appealed to activists on Thursday to halt the mass protests, saying they would fuel more coronavirus infections and threaten the elderly.
+Poland’s ruling party leader Jaroslaw Kaczynski who as a Deputy Prime Minister is in charge of security affairs, said on Wednesday that the rallies were putting people in danger and opposition groups backing them would be held accountable.

-Coronavirus infections have been rising sharply in Poland and across Europe over the past weeks.
+On Friday, the number of daily new infections in Poland hit an all-time high of 21,629.
+The overall death toll rose to 5,351.

-Reporting by Marcin Goclowski, Pawel Florkiewicz and Joanna Plucinska; Editing by Andrew Heavens
+Reporting by Marcin Goclowski, Pawel Florkiewicz, Justyna Pawlak and Joanna Plucinska; Editing by Andrew Heavens

 Our Standards: The Thomson Reuters Trust Principles.